Jack Posobiec: Personal life

 From 2012 to 2016, Posobiec ran a blog and podcast about Game of Thrones called AngryGoTFan.
-In November 2017, Posobiec married a social media influencer born in Belarus.
+In November 2017, Posobiec married Tatsiana "Tanya Tay" Harbach, a social media influencer born in Belarus.
 He told BuzzFeed News that he met his wife in 2015.
 He is Catholic.

+In May 2022, Posobiec claimed that he was detained as the World Economic Forum took place in Davos, Switzerland.
+Police denied this and stated that Posobiec was lying.
+Footage showed Posobiec talking with police officers though he was visibly not handucffed or detained.

-In October 2025, Posobiec was reported to have voted in Pennsylvania in elections from 2004 to 2024 using his parents' address despite living in Maryland since 2017.
+In October 2025, Posobiec was reported to have voted in Pennsylvania in elections from 2004 to 2024 using his parents' address despite living in Hanover, Maryland, since 2017.